 And he made a molten sea, ten cubits from the one brim to the other: it was round all about, and his height was five cubits: and a line of thirty cubits did compass it about. — I Kings 7:23 (King James Version)

 Pi has even trickled into the literary world.
-Pilish is a dialect of English in which the numbers of letters in successive words follow the digits of pi, according to author Mike Keith.
+Pilish is a form of writing English in which the numbers of letters in successive words follow the digits of pi, according to author Mike Keith.
 Keith used Pilish in his book "Not A Wake."
 Here is an example from the book: "Now I fall, a tired suburbian in liquid under the trees, Drifting alongside forests simmering red in the twilight over Europe."

-Now has 3 letters, I has 1 letter, fall has 4 letters, a has 1 letter, and so on, and so forth.
+"Now" has 3 letters, "I" has 1 letter, "fall" has 4 letters, "a" has 1 letter, and so on.